Skip navigation

 What happens during a bone density scan?

 There are different ways to measure bone density.
-The most common and accurate way uses a procedure called dual-energy x-ray absorptiometry, also known as a DEXA scan.
-The scan is usually done in a radiologist's office.
+The most common and accurate method is with dual-energy x-ray absorptiometry, also known as a central DEXA scan.
+The scan checks the bone density of your lower spine, hip, wrist, or entire body.
+It is usually done in a hospital or clinic.

 • You will lie on your back on a padded table.
 You will probably be able to leave your clothes on.